MalcolmAnderson/portfolio_python/README.md

 The application I have to showcase for you is a Pomodoro application.

-This application demonstrates unit testing, code organization, and UI development.
+This application demonstrates, logging, unit testing, code organization, and UI development.

 To run the project use the following command from the terminal python3 pomodoro.py

+to see the logs run the following command in a terminal tail -f portfolio_python.log

 If you are using vscode, you can open the folder as a dev container at which point, all the appropriate tools will  be built for you and the application will just run.